ism1-ism1/Exercise-02d-Scenes-And-Menus/README.md

 Exercise for MSCH-C220

 A user-controlled ship for a space-shooter game.
-Recently added the ability to shoot at asteroids.
+Recently added the ability to use menues.
 Created in Unity.

 ## Implementation